Tame Grand County

 Animals (Yours and Wildlife)

-Running away from wildlife screams "prey".
+Running away from wildlife may attract their attention.

-Do not disturb wildlife
+Never disturb wildlife

 Trail etiquette